 If you see yourself as a leader, that will change how you think and how you act.
 Each of us has the capacity to contribute to our field.

 Please note that the application must be completed by the applicant.
-There is no nomination process, but we encourage you to invite inspiring colleagues and peers to apply.
-All applications are reviewed by the Exchange Leadership Initiative review team.
+There is no nomination process, but we encourage you to recommend individuals who you believe fit the criteria.

-Applications are due by March 20, 2020.
-The new Exchange Leaders for 2020 will be featured in the July/August issue of Exchange.
+Applications and recommendations for 2021 are now being accepted.
+The application deadline is March 26, 2021.
+The new Exchange Leaders for 2021 will be featured in the July/August issue of Exchange.